CanadianCIO Hall of Fame

 “The most successful CIOs are blessed with the ability to be resilient despite challenging circumstances.
 It is an honour and a privilege to be included in this Hall of Fame with some of Canada’s most resilient CIOs”

-— Gary Davenport, Board of Directors, CIO Association of Canada
+— Gary Davenport, CIO Association of Canada

 2022 CanadianCIO Award Winners